Documentation for the code¶

 Parameters

-• f : vector field (direction for derivation)
+- f : vector field (direction of derivation)

 Keyword Arguments